 6. The Quality Department operates independently of other departments (such as R&D and Production).

-The Quality Department is responsible for in-house audits as well as audits at supplier sites.
+The Quality Department is responsible for internal audits as well as audits at supplier sites.

 7. To ensure that Mercodia maintains high quality in all its processes at all times, Mercodia has Standardized Operating Procedures describing all processes in detail at all levels.